deqode/dq-vault/README.md

     http://127.0.0.1:8200/v1/api/register
 ```

-**The X-Vault-Token being passed in the header is the token recieved when the application server logged in.
+**The X-Vault-Token being passed in the header is the token received when the application server logged in.
 For API calls, the token has to be always passed in the header for authentication.**

 ```
   Response: